 Spinal stenosis is a condition that occurs when the spaces within your spine become narrower over time.
 Having less space in your spinal canal can increase pressure on your nerves and lead to a variety of uncomfortable symptoms, including chronic back pain.
-At The Spine Institute of Southeast Texas in Pearland, Bellaire, and Lake Jackson, Texas, Dr. Thomas Jones II provides complete care, including surgical treatment solutions, for adults with spinal stenosis.
+At The Spine Institute of Southeast Texas in Pearland, Galleria, and Lake Jackson, Texas, Dr. Thomas Jones II provides complete care, including surgical treatment solutions, for adults with spinal stenosis.
 To learn more, call or schedule an appointment online today.

 Spinal stenosis, or the narrowing of the spaces within your spinal canal, is usually an age-related problem that develops from the degenerative changes caused by arthritis.